aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Running Parallel Mallob

 To run parallel Mallob, cd into the `runner` directory.
 We have created a simple shell script called `run_parallel.sh` to show you how to run the mallob_parallel docker image to create a running container.
-The script has several variables that you need to configure [BK: It seems you don't _need_ to configure `DOCKER_NETWORK` because it has a default, and we could also use the `experiment` directory as a default for `HOST_RUNDIR`.
-If we did this, then we could turn both variables into optional command-line arguments (resolving the variable-command-line-argument duality caused by "you need to specify variables" and "the script requires the following command-line arguments").
-In this scenario, all that remains for competitors is then to perform the `chgrp` for the `HOST_RUNDIR`, which _we_ could do inside the script, if we ask users to execute it with `sudo`, and then call the script with the two mandatory arguments and possibly two optional arguments.
-That would simplify this section.
-Also, I'd give an example for the invocation of the `run_parallel.sh` script (and for each other script invokation required by competitors).]

-- `DOCKER_NETWORK`.
-Name of the docker bridge network.
-The default is  `mallob-test`, which will work with the `network create` command in the previous section.
-- `HOST_RUNDIR`.
-Name of the host directory that will be mounted in the docker run directory. _Note: This should be an absolute pathname and it must be updated for your filesystem._ This directory will be mounted in the docker container and enables you to persist information over multiple docker container sessions.
-We have placed an `experiment` directory inside `runner` that you can use to begin.
+The script has two variables that can be configured if you wish (described in Q&A) but are set to sensible defaults.

  **N.B.:** Because the docker image runs as a different user and group than the local host, you need to set the directory permissions so that Docker image can read and write to the directory.
-The best way to do this is to change the group for the directory to match the group used by the docker image (group id 1000).
-This can be done by changing the group for the host run directory as follows: `chgrp -R 1000 HOST_RUNDIR`.
+Please run: `sudo chgrp -R 1000 .` from the `docker/runner` directory so that the container can access this portion of the filesystem..

 The script requires two command-line arguments.
 - <docker_image_name>, which is `satcomp-mallob` for this example.
-- <query_file>, which is the name of the test file for the solver, `test.cnf` in the repository.
-Note that this file must appear in the host run directory `HOST_RUNDIR`.
+- <query_file>, which is the name of the test file for the solver.
+If you use the defaults, you should put SAT/SMT files in the docker/runner/experiments subdirectory, and if you run the script from the `runner` directory, then you can use standard shell completion for paths.

 The script will create an `input.json` file in the host run directory.
 This file will be copied to the docker run directory `/rundir`, where it will be read by the solver script.